amolenk/dapr-hands-on/Assignment02/step-by-step.md

 First you're going to add a reference to the dapr SDK for .NET:

+1. Open the `Assignment 2` folder in this repo in VS Code.
-1. Open the file `Assignment02/TrafficControlService/TrafficControlService.csproj` in VS Code.
+2. Open the file `Assignment02/TrafficControlService/TrafficControlService.csproj` in VS Code.
-2. Add a reference to the dapr SDK for .NET and the dapr ASP.NET Core integration version 0.10.0-preview01 by adding the following section to the file:
+3. Add a reference to the dapr SDK for .NET and the dapr ASP.NET Core integration version 0.10.0-preview01 by adding the following section to the file:
    ```xml
    <ItemGroup>
       <PackageReference Include="Dapr.Client" Version="0.10.0-preview01" />
       <PackageReference Include="Dapr.AspNetCore" Version="0.10.0-preview01" />
    </ItemGroup>
    ```
-3. Open a command-shell window and go to the `Assignment02/src/TrafficControlService` folder in this repo.
+4. Open a command-shell window and go to the `Assignment02/src/TrafficControlService` folder in this repo.
-4. Restore all references by executing `dotnet restore`.
+5. Restore all references by executing `dotnet restore`.

 Now you're going to use the dapr client to make the call to the Government service:

-5. Open the file `Assignment02/src/TrafficControlService/Controllers/TrafficController.cs` in VS Code.
+6. Open the file `Assignment02/src/TrafficControlService/Controllers/TrafficController.cs` in VS Code.
-6. Add a using statements in the file to make sure you can use the dapr client:
+7. Add a using statements in the file to make sure you can use the dapr client:
    ```csharp
    using Dapr.Client;
    using Dapr.Client.Http;
    ```
-7. Change the client injected into the `VehicleEntry` method from the IHttpClientFactory to the DaprClient:
+8. Change the client injected into the `VehicleEntry` method from the IHttpClientFactory to the DaprClient:
    ```csharp
    public async Task<ActionResult> VehicleEntry(VehicleRegistered msg, [FromServices] DaprClient daprClient)